-This risk is managed by producing the following in which the College identifies and responds to the range of external challenges, in order to ensure the Colleges' agreed strategic objectives are met:
+This risk is managed by producing the following in which the College identifies and responds to the range of external challenges, in order to ensure the College's agreed strategic objectives are met:

-- Mission Statement

-- QIP.
+- QIP

-- Five-year Strategic Plan
+- Strategic Plan

 - Financial plan

-The documents listed above are all reviewed on an on-going basis by SMT in consultation with all staff in order to ensure the College's responses remain relevant, sufficient and appropriate.
-The documents listed above are reviewed and agreed by the appropriate Government bodies as being sufficient to achieve the College's strategic objectives in the short/medium term.
+The documents listed above are all reviewed regularly by the SLT in consultation with all staff in order to ensure the College's responses remain relevant, sufficient and appropriate.
+The documents listed above are reviewed and agreed by the Board of Trustees as being sufficient to achieve the College's strategic objectives in the short/medium term.

-Funding rate changes and compulsory increases in salary related costs (increased pension contributions, national insurance contributions and apprenticeship levy charge) reduce College income and lead to the College not being a going concern.
+3. Insufficient funding rate changes and compulsory increases in salary related costs (increased pension contributions, national insurance contributions and apprenticeship levy charge) reduce College income and lead to the College not being a going concern.

-This risk is managed by producing an annual budget and a three year forecast based on a variety of assumptions about funding rates and external salary related changes.
+This risk is managed by producing an annual budget and a three-year forecast based on a variety of assumptions about funding rates and external salary related changes.
 Monthly management accounts are produced and reviewed and action taken when negative variances arise.

-4. The College falls to recruit, manage and retain high performing staff (teaching and support) resulting in poor morale and success rates which will reduce student demand and lead to risk 1.
+4. The College fails to recruit, manage and retain high performing staff (teaching and support) resulting in poor morale and success rates which will reduce student demand and lead to risk 1.